tezc/sc/map/README.md

 sc_map_dec_strkey(sll, const char *, long long)
 ```

+If you need more types, you can add at the end of sc_map.h and sc_map.c

 - This is a very fast hashmap.
     - Single array allocation for all data.
     - Linear probing over an array.